-A thin, flexible wire is then passed down the inside of the blood vessel being treated to beyond the narrowed area.
-A small, sausage-shaped balloon is passed over the wire to the narrowed area and inflated for up to 60 seconds.
+A thin, flexible wire is then passed down the inside of the catheter to beyond the narrowed area.
+A small, sausage-shaped balloon is passed over the wire to the narrowed area and inflated for about 20-30 seconds.
 This squashes the fatty material on the inside walls of the artery to widen it.
 This may be done several times.

 While the balloon is inflated, the artery will be completely blocked and you may have some chest pain.
 However, this is normal and is nothing to worry about.
 The pain should go away when the balloon is deflated.
 Ask your cardiologist for pain medication if you find it uncomfortable.

 You should not feel anything else as the catheter moves through the artery, but you may feel an occasional missed or extra heartbeat.
 This is nothing to worry about and is completely normal.

-If you are having a stent inserted (see below), it will be delivered already fitted onto a balloon and will open up as the balloon is inflated and will be left inside your artery after the balloon is deflated and removed.
+If you are having a stent inserted (see below), it will be delivered already fitted onto a balloon and will open up as the balloon is inflated.
+The stent will be left inside your artery after the balloon is deflated and removed.

 When the operation is finished, the cardiologist will check that your artery is wide enough to allow blood to flow through more easily.
 This is done by monitoring a small amount of contrast dye as it flows through the artery.

-The balloon, wire and catheter are then removed and any bleeding is stopped with a dissolvable plug or firm pressure.
+The balloon, wire, catheter and sheath are then removed and any bleeding is stopped with a dissolvable plug or firm pressure.
 In some cases, the sheath is left in place for a few hours or overnight before being removed.

 After the operation, you will not be able to drive for one week, so you will need to arrange for someone to drive you home from hospital.

 A stent is a short, wire-mesh tube that acts like a scaffold to help keep your artery open.
 There are two main types of stent: